ealopera/GWAS_UMCG_HPC/SAIGE/README.md

 - testgenotypes: path to the imputed genotypes files. it should include chromosome number.
 - format: format for the genotypes files (vcf or bgen)

-information score (INFO>0.4) and minor allele frequency (MAF>0.01) are by defaul filtered in the step2. script.
+information score (INFO>0.4) and minor allele frequency (MAF>0.01) are by defaul filtered in the step2 script.
+You can modify them form there if needed.

 ## Running PheWAS and GWAS
 you should be able to run phewas by using the commands in  the launch_singularity_saige.sh. if you need a single phenotype you should run the command outside the loops and adjust the variables accordingly.